 - 3.13 CCCS considers that a market intelligence function is an integral part of its voluntary merger notification regime.
 As part of its statutory remit in the context of merger control, CCCS keeps markets under review to ascertain which mergers and acquisitions are taking place.
 Where it identifies transactions that it considers may potentially raise concerns under the merger provisions of the Act, it approaches the merger parties to gather further information about the transaction and its effect on competition.
 It may also approach third parties in this regard.
-Parties and third parties are encouraged to respond promptly and comprehensively to any information requests. - 3.14 In order to elicit information about particular mergers, CCCS may publish a notice on its website indicating that it is considering whether or not a completed or anticipated merger that has not been notified to it may raise concerns under the merger provisions of the Act.
+Parties and third parties are encouraged to respond promptly and comprehensively to any information requests. - In order to elicit information about particular mergers, CCCS may publish a 3.14 notice on its website indicating that it is considering whether or not a completed or anticipated merger that has not been notified to it may raise concerns under the merger provisions of the Act. - 3.15 If the response of the parties or third parties to CCCS's enquiries, or any other information available to CCCS, indicates that there are reasonable grounds to suspect that the section 54 prohibition has been or will be infringed, CCCS may use its statutory powers to investigate mergers that have not been notified to it.

-11 Section 69(2)(e)(ii) of the Act provides that where CCCS has made a decision that the merger situation has infringed the section 54 prohibition, it can require the merger party(s) to dispose of such operations, assets or shares in such manner as may be specified by CCCS.
+&lt;sup>11 Section 69(2)(f)(ii) of the Act provides that where CCCS has made a decision that the merger situation has infringed the section 54 prohibition, it can require the merger party(s) to dispose of such operations, assets or shares in such manner as may be specified by CCCS.

-12 Section 69(2)(d) of the Act.
+&lt;sup>12 Section 69(2)(e) of the Act.